 This forces you to make choices while also enabling crazy possibilities such as 200% Area Damage or 40% Cooldown Reduction!
 Note that Movement Speed now only grants 0.125% per point but can also go above the 25% Movement Speed cap from items.
 With that in mind, here is the Paragon Distribution you should follow for the build described in the main sections of the guide.
 Variants may differ, see below.

 Global Stat Priorities

 You want to stack damage stats wherever possible, especially Cooldown Reduction, Critical Hit Chance and Damage, Attack Speed, Area Damage as well as Cold Damage and Seismic Slam Damage.
 Make sure to optimize your Attack Speed to reach certain Breakpoints.
-A single 7% Attack Speed roll on your gear allows you to reach the 20 frames Breakpoint with The Grandfather.
-Without it, thanks to Echoing Fury you can land on the 13 / 14 frames Breakpoints.
+A single 7% Attack Speed roll on your gear allows you to land on the 13 / 14 frames Breakpoints thanks to Echoing Fury.

 Aim for around 55-60% Cooldown Reduction to ensure a decent Wrath of the Berserker uptime using Boon of Bul-kathos and potential complementary items like Obsidian Ring of the Zodiac.
 Area Damage is still very decent in this build and should be stacked on items like Shoulders and Weapons if possible.

 Item Stat Priorities